Sagittarius A* near-infrared flares polarization as a probe of space-time I: Non-rotating exotic compact objects

 \subsection{Magnetic field configuration}

-The average of polarization measurements of multiple flares made in~\citet{gravity2023} has shown that the magnetic field configuration in the flare emitting region is vertical.
-Indeed, the polarization angular velocity of $\sim 6$°/min is only compatible with the vertical configuration of the magnetic field lines at low inclination.
-This statement remains true even in the ECOs metrics~\citep[][Tamm~\textit{et al.}, in prep]{Rosa2025}.
+The average of polarization measurements of multiple flares made by GRAVITY shows a single loop of polarization over one orbital period of $P=60\, $min which constrains both the magnetic field configuration to be vertical and the inclination to $i=157\degree \pm 5\degree$~\citep[see Fig. 4 of]{gravity2023}.
+This magnetic field configuration has also been investigated for ECO-metrics~\citep{Rosa2025, tamm2025}.
 We thus restrict our study to this magnetic field configuration.
 The magnetic field strength is defined through the magnetization parameter $\sigma = B^2 / 4 \pi m_p c^2 n_e$ fixed to 0.01.
-The magnetic field strength is thus around 30 G which is the expected order of magnitude for Sgr~A* flares~\citep{vonFellenberg2025}.
+The magnetic field strength is thus around 43 G which is the expected order of magnitude for Sgr~A* flares~\citep{vonFellenberg2025}.
 Note that in this model, this parameter is only a scaling factor of the total flux.